 For example, there is the problem of border delimitations.
 Due to UNCLOS, areas of sovereign rights, including territorial waters, the EEZ, and the continental shelf, saw a large expansion outwards from shore.
 As a result, there were cases in which the ocean areas of adjoining or opposing countries overlapped, raising the issue of new border delimitations.
 Also, as recognition of a 200nm EEZ and continental shelf around islands increased their importance strategically, disputes have begun to arise concerning their territorial status.
-It is ironic that a Convention established for the comprehensive management of ocean space has instead prompted more disputes between states, but shows the need for mankind to again combine its knowledge and wisdom to overcome these difficulties.
+It is ironic that a Convention established for the comprehensive management of ocean space has instead prompted more disputes between states, but shows the need for mankind to again combine its knowledge and wisdom and overcome these difficulties.

 One of the reasons for border problems becoming issues of contention between affected states is that UNCLOS does not clearly lay out a standard for delimiting EEZs and the continental shelf.
 Should the principle of a median line equidistant between the coasts of two states be used, as with the delimitation of territorial waters, or the equity principle?
 If the latter, there is the problem of a lack of a clear standard for deciding what is equitable.
-Also, regarding the continental shelf, though UNCLOS states it will not necessarily give first importance in its definition to topographical concept until 200nm, as the 1958 Convention did, some countries still call for such adherence.
+Also, regarding the continental shelf, though UNCLOS states it will not necessarily give first importance to geographical features, as the 1958 Convention did, some countries still call for such adherence.

 Discussions over territories and boundaries between principals in a dispute can easily become confused.
-In clarifying delimitation standards and settling any subsequent disputes there is thus a need for procedures whereby the opinions of a disinterested and objective third party can be given effect.
-Increasingly, there are calls by international society for such procedures in the belief that they facilitate a smoother agreement process between principals in a dispute.
+In the settlement of disputes there is thus a need for procedures whereby the opinions of a disinterested and objective third party can be given effect.
+Efforts such as international symposiums for clarifying delimitation standards should also be made to promote agreement between principals in a dispute.